-This afternoon, we will Tour the Imperial City of Cusco, a UNESCO World Heritage site and living museum with a mix of Andean and Spanish culture.
-You will visit the Cusco Cathedral, which was completed in 1560 after nearly 100 years of construction and the Koricancha, the ancient Inca Palace and the main worship center of the Sun God, which was once filled with gold until plundered by invaders.
-Our tour continues to the unmatched and mesmerizing archaeological site of Sacsayhuaman fortress and its military Inca architecture, which dominates the city and is constructed with 100 ton boulders not native to the area.
-(A Mystery) Finally, we explore the archaeological sites of Qenqo, Pucapucara and Tambomachay before heading back to your hotel in Cusco by early evening.
+This afternoon, we will tour the Imperial City of Cusco, a UNESCO World Heritage site and living museum with a mix of Andean and Spanish cultures.
+The Cusco Cathedral will be the first stop, which was completed in 1560 after nearly 100 years of construction.
+Next, you will visit Qorikancha, the ancient Inca Palace and main worship center of the Sun God, which was once filled with gold, until looted during the conquest.
+Our tour continues to the archeological site of Sacsayhuaman.
+Once a military compound for the Inca, this architectural marvel made from 100-ton boulders, not from the area overlooks the city.
+Finally, we explore the fascinating archeological sites of Qenqo, Puka Pukara, and Tambomachay before heading back to your hotel in Cusco by the early evening.

-- Accommodation: Waman or Mataq Wasin Hotels 3*
+- 3* Accommodation: Waman or Maytaq Wasin Hotels

 DAY 2: CUSCO – SACRED VALLEY (PISAC – MORAY – SALT MINE – OLLANTAYTAMBO) – AGUAS CALIENTES

-We pick you up from your hotel at 7:30am with our private van and head to the Sacred Valley of the Incas, taking the route to Pisac.
-Our first stop is the Ccochahuasi Animal Sanctuary, which has a variety of Peruvian animals including Pumas, Condors, the national bird of Peru, llamas and more.
-Then, we stop at the mirador of Taray to enjoy a beautiful overhead view of the Urubamba valley, which accents the surrounding mountains.
+We pick you up from your hotel at 7:30 am with our private van and head to the Sacred Valley of the Incas, taking the route to Pisac.
+Our first stop is the Mirador of Taray to enjoy a beautiful view of the Sacred Valley.
 Next, we head to the Pisac archaeological site, where you can see the biggest Inca cemetery with more than 2,000 tombs.
-There, we can admire the hand carved farming terraces on the side of the Mountain, explore the Inca tunnel and the religious site of this important Inca ruin.
-Here, we will spend approximately 2 hours, exploring the Inca city.
-Then, we visit the colorful Pisac Market which is the largest Market in the area, spend a little time visiting it to see the different handicrafts before driving to Urubamba for lunch.
+There we can see the hand-carved farming terraces on the side of the Mountain, explore the Inca tunnel, and the religious site of this famous Inca ruin.
+Here we will spend approximately 2 hours exploring the Inca city.
+Then, we visit the colorful Pisac Market, the largest market in the area, see unique handicrafts before driving to Urubamba for lunch.

-After lunch we visit Moray, which was an experimental farming site built in the form of an ampitheatre which each level naturally with a different temperature to grow different types of crops.
+After lunch, we visit Moray, which was an experimental farming site built in the form of an amphitheater, in which each level naturally has a different temperature to grow different types of crops.
 These levels of terraces were carved before the Incas took control of the Sacred Valley and then used by them to research optimal growing conditions for their crops.

 We continue our journey to the colonial town of Maras, walking downhill to the pre-Inca salt mines.
-Over three thousand salt ponds have been used for salt extraction since before Inca times and still supply Peru with over 90% of it’s salt.
-A hot spring at the top of the valley trickles a stream of salty water, which is diverted into salt ponds and evaporated to produce a salt that is used for human consumption.
-Finally, we drive to Ollantaytambo, having time to explore this quaint, traditional Inca village and the amazing Inca Ruins with our English-speaking guide.
+Over three thousand salt ponds have been used for salt extraction since before Inca times and still supply Peru with over 90% of its salt.
+A hot spring at the top of the valley runs a stream of salt water into salt ponds to produce an salt.
+Finally, we drive to Ollantaytambo, to explore this traditional Inca village, and the Inca Ruins with your English-speaking guide.

 You will have time to eat dinner in Ollantaytambo or get a take out dinner to eat on the train.
-At 7pm we will take the train to Aguas Calientes where we will spend the night in a hotel.
+At 7pm we will take the train to Aguas Calientes where we spend the night in a hotel.

 DAY 3: AGUAS CALIENTES – MACHU PICCHU – CUSCO

-- Accommodation: Waman or Mataq Wasin Hotels 3*
+- 3* Accommodation: Waman or Maytaq Wasin Hotels

 DAY 4: CUSCO – RAINBOW MOUNTAIN – CUSCO

-We will pick you up from your hotel foyer at the delightful hour of 4am and begin our incredible Rainbow Mountain Trek Adventure.
-We set out on our 3-hour scenic drive through the South Valley, there are amazing views of farming Inca terraces, valleys and rocky mountains.
+We will pick you up from your hotel lobby at 4 am and begin our incredible Rainbow Mountain Trek Adventure!
+As we set out on our 3-hour scenic drive through the South Valley, you will see views of farming Inca terraces, valleys, and rocky mountains.

-Once we reach the trail-head (beginning of the Trail), we have a hot breakfast before beginning our hike along a flowing stream.
-You will be impressed by the herds of alpacas and llamas all around you.
-You will have continuos views of the Ausangate Mountain as we hike through different villages and interact with the indigenous people, who are still living in their traditional means.
+Once you reach the trailhead, you will have a hot breakfast before beginning our hike along the river.
+You will see herds of alpacas and llamas all around you and have views of Ausangate Mountain as we hike through different villages and interact with the indigenous people who still live traditional lifestyles.

-We reach our destination – the Rainbow Mountains (5,020m /16,466ft) after a short 1.5 hour hike.
-After being awed by their beauty, you will have time to explore the area.
-You can take pictures and savor the environment.
-We will spend approximately 30 minutes at the top.
+We reach our destination – the Rainbow Mountains (5,020m /16,466ft) after a 1.5-hour hike, where you will have time to explore the area.
+You can take pictures and savor the environment as we spend approximately 30 minutes at the top.

-At this point, we hike for another 1.5 hours back down the way we came .
+At this point, we hike for another hour back down the way we came.
 While you have been hiking, your chef has been making your gourmet lunch.
 Our hot lunch and private van will be waiting for us when we return.

 WHAT IS INCLUDED?